All Episodes

 And it's so rosy.

-I mean, it is it is it both Reuters and AP, everybody else in the news media just knew that the numbers, the job numbers were going to be great for December because first they had the ADP number of 297,000 or 292,000 jobs ADP said that uh private employers created.
+I mean, it is, it is, both Reuters and AP, everybody else in the news media just knew that the numbers, the job numbers were going to be great for December because first they had the ADP number of 297,000 or 292,000 jobs, ADP said that private employers created.

-And uh the these two stories that came out before the official numbers were released.
+And these two stories that came out before the official numbers were released.

-As long as it would help Obama the Democrats, then when the when the numbers came out, that's why AP went slash and burn on them.
+As long as it would help Obama the Democrats, then when the numbers came out, that's why AP went slash and burn on them.

 Because it is such a stark difference from what they were probably told to expect.

-And uh December jobs report seen showing greater hiring.
+And December jobs report seen showing greater hiring.

 The government expected to report Friday that businesses stepped up hiring in December, a trend likely to gain momentum this year.

-Economists are predicting employers added a net total of a hundred and forty-five thousand jobs last month, and that the unemployment rate dipped to 9.7%.
+Economists are predicting employers added a net total of 145,000 jobs last month, and that the unemployment rate dipped to 9.7%.

-Was a report that fewer people applied for unemployment benefits over the past month than in any four-week beer.
+Was a report that fewer people applied for unemployment benefits over the past month than in any four-week period.

 Oh, this is all starting to come together now.

-They finally gonna tell a truth about why fewer people applied.
+They finally going to tell the truth about why fewer people applied.

 And a payroll tax.